“I just want to stop hurting so bad!”

 “No one understands why I am still a mess!”

 These are all statements I have heard from grieving parents.
-From someone who has been through the suffocating darkness caused by the death of my daughter, I can tell you that our grief doesn’t end overnight, or even in weeks or months.
+From someone who has been through the suffocating darkness caused by the death of my daughter, I can tell you that our grief doesn’t end in weeks, or months, or even years.

 When my daughter, Becca, died, I wanted God to just take me from this earth.
 At the same time, I didn’t want to live out the rest of my life in a shell just waiting for my turn to die.
 If I had to stay here, I wanted to be able to live without the pain that can’t even be put into words.
 I didn’t know if that was possible, much less how.

 I eventually realized that learning to live without our child is like learning how to live with an amputation.
 Our daughter had her leg amputated at only three years old (due to bone cancer), so I know a little bit of what that is like.
 I watched her having to deal with that amputation every day, but I also watched her learn how to live a full life with that part of her body missing.